 Matthew Armstead is a community builder, facilitator, and organizer in Philadelphia, PA, and he is a trainer with Training for Change.
 He has worked with diverse groups of people from Occupy Wall Street activists to Ivy League university students, and led sessions on a variety of topics, such as anti-oppression, strategic planning, community outreach, peer counseling, nonviolent direct action, training of trainers, and organizational development.

 Erika Thorne has been a progressive activist, writer, facilitator and cultural worker since 1974.
-She focuses on anti-racism work with other whites, coalition-building, and diversity work.
-She also loves to facilitate strategic planning, training of trainers, hate-crimes response, board development, conflict waging, ethical grassroots fundraising, and meetings - especially real sticky ones!
+She focuses on cross-race coalition-building, anti-racism work with other whites, and diversity work.
+She loves to facilitate training of trainers, hate-crimes response, conflict waging, ethical grassroots fundraising, and meetings - especially real sticky ones!

 Katey Lauer is an organizer, facilitator and trainer in Central Appalachia, with a deep love of place and passion for environmental justice.
 She has worked with grassroots groups in and outside of the mountains for eight years, as the former coordinator of the Alliance for Appalachia, co-convener of Appalachia Rising, organizer with Advocates for a Safe Water System and mentor to the national Divestment Student Network.

 George Lakey, 76, was co-founder of Training for Change with Barbara Smith, and directed the group for 15 years before retiring.
 He has led 1,500 workshops on five continents, taught peace studies at colleges and universities, and authored seven books on nonviolent social change, peace, and organizational development.